dlr-pa/riaf/source/user_management.rst

 In this way the user gets a password.

-Using the self service key management [sskm]_ in the webinterface a user can manage his/her ssh keys stored in gitolite.
+Using the self service key management [sskm]_ in the web interface a user can manage his/her ssh keys stored in gitolite.